loksangho/loksangho.github.io/about-me.md

-    project work, and have recently completed a challenging group project to produce an animated short, giving me valuable experience in environment and character design.</p><p>I am hardworking, organised, reliable and hungry for knowledge, aspiring to work with a team of animators to make some wonderful things together.</p>
+    project work, and have recently completed a challenging group project to produce an animated short, giving me valuable experience in environment and character design.</p><p>I am hardworking, organised, reliable and hungry for knowledge, aspiring to work with a team of animators to make some wonderful things together.</p><p>A resumé may be supplied upon request.</p>
   thumbnail: ''
 - template: simple-footer
   block: footer-1